DarkStoorM/Name-Generator/README.md

 I **do not** guarantee, that the pseudo-random number generators were implemented correctly, I just wrote tests for all generators with the distribution output to make sure they do their thing, but do they do that correctly, I don't know ツ.

+All generators (except C64) will yield pretty similar results, so the algorithm won't really matter.

 ---

 ## Recommended templates